CONDUCTOR TECHNOLOGY & DESIGN

-TARA Labs high-end audio cables are world renowned for technology and design.
+TARA Labs high-end audio cables are world renowned for our innovative technology and design.

 Beginning with our proprietary SAOF-8N conductors - Super-annealed, oxygen-free, mono-crystal, frequency-tuned, 99.999999% pure copper conductor.